nyukhalov/CarND-LaneLines-P1/writeup.md

 - Calculating average slope and x-intercept for the left and right lanes
 - Filtering the slope and x-intercept using low pass filters.
 I decided to use a low pass filter to make my pipeline less sensitive to a noise.
 It was a crucial step for getting acceptable results for the last video.
 - Extrapolating the lines to get the final result.
-The final result looks like this:
   ![final result](test_images_output/solidYellowLeft.jpg)

 ### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there is dirt or new asphalt on the road.
+In this case Hough transformation returns many "false" lines which are not distinguishable from the "true" lane lines.

-Another shortcoming could be ...
+It happened a lot in the last video ["challenge.mp4"](test_videos/challenge.mp4)

+Another shortcoming could be that the pipeline does not validate the relation of the left and right lanes.
+So, if an image has too many false lines the pipeline will return wrong lanes positions which can lead a car to crash.

+Another shortcoming is the pipeline works only if the lanes are centered in the image.
+If not, the region of interest I use will not select the right pixels.

+Another shortcoming could be that the Canny edge detector will not work if the image is too bright (which can happen when a car is moving towards the sun).

 ### 3. Possible improvements